lamehandle/stonks_vis/README.txt

 # Install Pandas using the command:
     pip install pandas

-#install mlpFinance using the command:
-    pip install --upgrade mplfinance

 # Install yfinance using the command:
     pip install yfinance --upgrade --no-cache-dir